ig-developer28/TODOList-FullStack/README.md

 ## Features

 - User can add, edit, and delete to-do items.
+- Mark todoItems as completed by clicking on them
 - Display list of to-do items.
 - Responsive design for mobile and desktop views.
 - Authentication enabling only todos shown to the user who created it